PennLINC/PennLINC.github.io/docs/projectworkflows/ProjectStages.md

 ---
 layout: default
 title: Stages of a Project
-parent: Lab Basics
+parent: Project Workflow
-nav_order: 5
+nav_order: 2
 ---

 # Stages of a Project at PennLINC